p-kovacs/advent-of-code-2020/README.md

 For each day, the corresponding input files in `src/main/resources` contain my personal input data.
 You can replace them with your own ones.

+## Notes on the puzzles

+* More challenging ones: Day 7, Day 13, Day 19, Day 23
+* Challenging and cumbersome: Day 20